Afterword

 Our modus operandi is not to argue or convince, but rather to invite and facilitate investigation into what we believe.
 We are far from alone in holding such convictions.
 People of faith throughout the centuries have believed that God will redeem and restore all things (the Greek word for this doctrine is apokatastasis).
 There are myriad books, blogs, talks, essays and histories about these beliefs to discover and explore.
 Indeed, the best stories inspire us to dream bigger dreams, hope bigger hopes and engage with life in a more energised and positive way.

 It is not possible to finish a story that continues into the eternal ages to come.
-We have explored the process – the how of love – and have stopped at a convenient point with our four main characters in Zion.
+We have explored the process – the how of love – and have stopped at a convenient point with our four main characters in the Eternal City.
 It’s difficult, and probably impossible, for us to fully comprehend what the ages ahead would hold for them and for us.
 Fundamentally, we believe that this strange, wonderful, terrible, beautiful experience we currently find ourselves in is full of meaning.
 Absolutely nothing is wasted – even our pain and our suffering.
 All things can, and will, be made new in the fullness of time.